StephenHarrington/ethereum/privatenet/README.md

 Before initializing the private network, we create a wallet keystore to provide public keys for coinbase and any other addresses we might allocate coins to in the genesis block.

-For the purpose of this tutorial, a file `pk_password_strings` is provided with clear text private keys.  **You would never do this in practice with addresses storing convertable coins.**
+For the purpose of this tutorial, a file `pk_password_strings`, is provided with clear text private keys.  **You would never do this in practice with addresses storing convertable coins.**

+You shoud change these private keys.

 In the bin directory is a javascript file `keystore_generator.js`.